chiragarora17/mldeployment/README.md

 - I used the microservice framework I built around 2-3 years ago inspired from Netflix Governator and Nike's riposte (based of Netty).
 It was old code base and I had to change my channels to accept File Uploads in the basic framework.
 But framework does handle exceptions and unknown routes properly.
 Some changes to the framework and then microservice.
 - Using this framework, a microservice "Image Classification service" has been deployed on AWS docker container which has two endpoints as mentioned in the user requirements.
 If user does make calls to other endpoints, it will show a standard 404 error.

+NOTE: AWS micro AMI instance was used per instructions, though building of docker container was build locally to save time.

 ## Architecture